juniorafter30/juniorafter30/readme.md

 ## I'm a 30 years old guy, that wanna be a frontend developer

-- 🌱 Currently im trying to catch up 🤣
+- 🌱 Currently trying to catch up 🤣
 - 👯 I would love to get some experience and colaborate with other people
 - 🥅 2021 goal: Find a job and make my dream come true
 - ⚡ Something u might not know about me: For the past 10 years I've been working in gastronomy